afriteknz/k8s-infrastructure/README.md

     We can leverage Terraform and Helm to bootstrap the cluster So we can manage the cluster provisioning (using whatever your cloud platform is), and manage the essentials components (in this case ArgoCD)

-NB - Folders git-ops-aks-bootstrap and git-ops-eks-bootstrap contain terraform code to bootstrap the AKS/EKS clusters     respectively.
+NB - Folders aks-argocd-bootstrap and eks-argocd-bootstrap contain terraform code to bootstrap the AKS/EKS clusters respectively.

+---

 ##### Performance optimization is all about three things

 1. Cost Optimization
 2. Kubernetes Resource Optimization
 3. Worker Node Optimization

+---